Privacy

 Processing

-• Performance of a contract—Interpret operates its research panels and conducts surveys on the basis of a contract—a panel membership or market research agreement between Interpret and our research subjects.
+• Performance of a contract—Interpret operates its research panels and conducts surveys on the basis of a contractual arrangement—a panel membership or market research agreement between Interpret and our research subjects.
 For many panels, these agreements cover all members of a household, because market research practices often require analysis of data at a household level.

-• Consent—Where Interpret bases its processing of personal data on consent, we may seek consent directly from individuals or, where Interpret acts as a data processor (a service provider to another company), we may rely on consent obtained by the data controller (a third party who [typically] has a direct relationship with the individual and obtains consent).
+• Consent—Where Interpret bases its processing of personal data on consent, we may seek informed consent directly from individuals or, where Interpret acts as a data processor (a service provider to another company), we may rely on consent obtained by the data controller (a third party who [typically] has a direct relationship with the individual and obtains consent).

 • Legitimate Interests—In some cases, we may base the processing of personal data on our legitimate interest in performing market research or other services, because of its benefits in improving the efficiency of our clients and the markets in which they operate.
 Where we rely on this as our basis for processing, we make sure our activity is appropriately balanced by strong privacy protections designed to minimize the risks to data subjects.
+We always err on the side of informed consent in any grey area.

 Data Minimization